Learn About Medical Liens and What They Mean for Your Case

 Medical liens are often negotiable, and your personal injury lawyer at Wallace Miller and the lien resolution company will conduct an in-depth audit of the liens asserted on your case and challenge any they believe are not valid.

-These may include liens that apply to medical care outside of the time frame of the case, care with incorrect or irrelevant billing codes, and service that is not related to the claim in question.
-Your representatives will negotiate to waive as many liens as possible and reduce those that can’t be waived in order to maximize the compensation you receive.
+These may include liens that apply to medical care outside of the time frame of the case, care with incorrect or irrelevant billing codes, and services unrelated to the claim in question.
+Your representatives will negotiate to waive as many liens as possible and reduce those that can’t be waived to maximize the compensation you receive.

 Some insurance companies will accept waived liens, while others won’t—every personal injury case is unique and must be conducted individually.